988 (Call/Text/Chat)

 Women’s History Month Spotlight: Mental Health Pioneers

 Women have played an integral role in shaping the landscape of mental health care, advocacy, and research.
-From revolutionizing treatment methods to breaking down stigma and making mental health resources more accessible, these trailblazers have left an indelible mark on the field.
+From revolutionizing treatment methods to breaking down stigma and making mental health resources more accessible, these trailblazers have left an indelible mark on the field of mental health.
 In honor of Women's History Month, we celebrate some of the most influential women who have dedicated their lives to mental health awareness and support.

 Marsha Linehan: Innovator of Dialectical Behavior Therapy

 Marsha Linehan transformed the field of psychology with the development of Dialectical Behavior Therapy (DBT), a groundbreaking treatment for borderline personality disorder and suicidal behaviors.
 Drawing from her own lived experiences with mental illness, Linehan created a therapy that integrates cognitive-behavioral techniques with mindfulness.
-Her work has given countless individuals the tools to regulate emotions, build resilience, and find hope.
+Her work has provided countless individuals with the tools to regulate their emotions, build resilience, and find hope.

 Dr. Nadine Burke Harris: Childhood Trauma and Public Health

 As a pediatrician and former Surgeon General of California, Dr. Nadine Burke Harris brought national attention to the impact of Adverse Childhood Experiences (ACEs) on long-term health.
 Her research highlights how early trauma affects mental and physical well-being, advocating for early intervention and trauma-informed care.
-She has reshaped how we understand childhood adversity and its lifelong effects through her work.
+She has reshaped our understanding of childhood adversity and its lifelong effects through her work.

 Dorothea Dix: A Pioneer in Mental Health Reform